See the story of how co-founders Mary Campos and Wayne Ford came together over 30 years ago to start the Brown And Black Forum.

 Paula A. Martinez

 Paula A. Martinez was born in Des Moines, IA.
-Graduated from Lincoln High School in Des Moines, an Associate Degree in Business Administration from Black Hawk Community College, Moline, IL, an Associate Degree as a Paralegal from DMACC, Ankeny, IA and a BA in Criminal Justice from William Penn, Oskaloosa, IA.
-Paula worked as a Judicial Assistant with the 5th Judicial District for the State of Iowa for 23 years.
+Martinez graduated from Lincoln High School in Des Moines, and received an Associate’s Degree in Business Administration from Black Hawk Community College from Moline, IL, an Associate Degree as a Paralegal from DMACC in Ankeny, IA, and a Bachelor’s Degree in Criminal Justice from William Penn in Oskaloosa, IA.
+Martinez worked as a Judicial Assistant with the 5th Judicial District for the State of Iowa for 23 years.

 She currently serve as 3rd District Vice Chair and serves on the Iowa Democratic State Central Committee.
 While living in Des Moines, IA, she served as Vice Chair for Polk County, Precinct Captain, Young Democrats, and Poll Worker.
 She also served Warren County as Co-Chair for the County, Affirmative Action Chair, Precinct Captain, County Convention Delegate, Caucus Chair and served on County Convention Committees.
 On the state-level, she’s served as the Latino Caucus Chair, Affirmative Action Chair, State Convention Delegate, and served on State Convention Committees.